Gayathri128/Automated-Document-Digitization-System/README.md

-# Automated Handwritten Logs and Notes to Excel and PDF Converter
+# Automated Document Digitization System

 This project digitizes handwritten documents by:
 - Extracting text and saving it as a PDF.